We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Space and Time Complexity

-Time Complexity: O(N), where N is the number of nodes in the tree, as we may need to visit every node.
-Space Complexity: O(H), where H is the height of the tree, due to the recursive call stack in DFS or the queue in BFS.
+Time Complexity: O(N) in the worst case, where N is the number of nodes, since we may traverse the entire tree in the worst-case scenario.
+Space Complexity: O(H) where H is the height of the tree, which is the space used by the recursion stack (or the queue if using BFS).

 Solution